 Since the Victorian era, Christmas has become Britain’s most popular annual holiday.
 We took a closer look at some of the UK’s best-loved Christmas traditions, and where visitors can enjoy them in the capital – London.

-History of Christmas in London
+History of British Christmas Celebrations

 The Prince’s homeland tradition quickly caught on with the British people, and soon most families had a tree decorated with candles, treats, fruit and small gifts.
 As the century wore on, the Christmas holidays became a time for gift-giving, and a special time for children.
 And as the gifts became bigger and store -bought, the small gifts and trinkets that adorned the Christmas tree in the mid-19th century were replaced by larger packages placed under the tree.

 Today, the tradition of the Christmas tree is celebrated in grand style in London’s Trafalgar Square.
 Since 1947, a tree has been given to the people of London from the people of Norway in gratitude for Britain’s support for Norway during World War II.
-For visitors, the massive spruce – decorated in beautiful lights – is a sight to behold, and daily carol singing provides a festive soundtrack.
+For visitors, the massive spruce – decorated in beautiful lights – is a sight to behold, and daily carol singing in Trafalgar Square provides a festive soundtrack.

 And what’s a British Christmas celebration without an indulgent family dinner?
 The Christmas feast enjoyed in homes across the UK has roots in the middle ages, but it wasn’t until the 19th century that turkey became a popular centrepiece for the meal, being the perfect size for a British middle class family.

-But rather than sit down in a London restaurant for a heavy roast dinner, try a Christmas-themed afternoon tea, complete with festive cakes, cookies, seasonal sandwiches, and, of course, scones with clotted cream and jam, served with a selection of teas or champagne.
+Rather than sit down in a restaurant for a heavy roast dinner, try a Christmas-themed afternoon tea in London, complete with festive cakes, cookies, seasonal sandwiches, and, of course, scones with clotted cream and jam, served with a selection of teas or champagne.

 London looks like a magical place to visit at Christmas.
 Have you been?
 Would you like to go?